gabssnake/observablehq-docs/docs/learn/overview.md

 Once you've added an Input to your notebook, link its value to one or more elements of a chart to add interactivity.
 Since your Observable notebook is _on_ the web and in the language _of_ the web, your interactive chart is immediately shareable with collaborators.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
     <video src="./assets/inputs2.mp4" alt="Video screenshot of Observable notebook, showing selection of a line chart code snippet from the Add Cell menu.
-A new cell with starter code appears, then the coder replaces the example Apple stock data with subway ridership data to create an updated chart of ridership over time." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+A new cell with starter code appears, then the coder replaces the example Apple stock data with subway ridership data to create an updated chart of ridership over time." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 ## Made for collaboration